jalenng/2021-spring-cs160-team-paladins/backend/README.md

 - To start MySQL service: sudo systemctl start mysql.service

 # Viewing all users in the database
-mysql --local-infile -u root -p no password so just press enter select * from iCare.Users;
+- mysql --local-infile -u root -p
+- Since there is no password, you can just press enter
+- select * from iCare.Users;

 <br/>